fengpsky/lxin.github.io/_posts/2014-12-04-linux-and-freebsd-ipv6-study.md

 ---
 layout: post
-title: "linux and freebsd ipv6"
+title: "linux and freebsd ipv6 implementation"
 category: linux kernel
 excerpt: "ipv6 network protocol stack"
 tags: "kernel"
 ---
 {% include JB/setup %}
 I has tested ipv6 network protocol stack for one year since I joined redhat.
-I'd like to write some thing or tech-talk about it as a share.  but I cannot, because I'm afaid to waste people's time to listen or to read. those things I will be able to talk can be found on internet. no mather whether in my blog or tech-talk, the only thing I want to share is what we can not seach from internet.
+I'd like to write some thing or tech-talk about it as a share.  but I cannot, because I'm afaid to waste people's time to listen or to read,  those things I will be able to talk can be found on internet. no mather whether in my blog or tech-talk, the only thing I want to share is what we can not seach from internet.
 I think that is valuable.

 ##some import rfc: